microsoft/pxt/docs/project-tools.md

 referenced Blockly functions and assets—not following siblings or the originals.
 Standalone image, animation, tilemap and music blocks go to **Assets** instead of **Code**.
 Limits are 50 code captures and 200 assets per target, with a shared 50 MiB account cap.
-Assets do not store PNG previews.
+Asset previews are generated locally using the gallery renderer, not stored as PNGs.
+Tilemaps include their required tile pixels.

 Guests save in this browser; signing in syncs captures across browsers.
 Search matches names, contained blocks, parameters and extensions.
 Rename is optional.